pythonarcade/arcade/doc/examples/platform_tutorial/index.rst

 instances.
 They just default to 0 or ``None``.
 The ``setup`` actually creates the object instances, such as graphical sprites.

-There's a reason they are split into two.
+I often get the
+very reasonable question, "Why have two methods?
+Why not just put everything into ``__init__``?
+Seems like we are doing twice the work."
+Here's why.
 With a ``setup`` method split out, later on we can easily add "restart/play again" functionality to the game.
 A simple call to ``setup`` will reset everything.
 We can also add additional levels and have ``setup_level_1`` and ``setup_level_2``.